openMF/mifos-passcode-cmp/README.md

 ### Using PlatformAuthenticationProvider
 Use the `PlatformAuthenticationProvider` class in your UI or app logic.
 It manages thread safety, platform compatibility, and authentication logic.
+You need to pass `Fragment Activity` for `Android` and for all other platforms just pass `null`.
+You can use a LocalComposition provider for providing `Fargment Acitivity`.

 ```kotlin
 val authenticator = PlatformAuthenticator(activity)
 val authProvider = PlatformAuthenticationProvider(authenticator)
 ```

 ### Register a User
 ```kotlin
 val result = authProvider.registerUser(